Phenylpiracetam: Dopamine reuptake inhibitor

 Both enantiomers of phenylpiracetam, (R)-phenylpiracetam and (S)-phenylpiracetam, have been described in peer-reviewed research as dopamine transporter (DAT) inhibitors in rodents, confirming the patent claim.
 Their actions at the norepinephrine transporter (NET) vary: (R)-phenylpiracetam acts as a dual norepinephrine–dopamine reuptake inhibitor (NDRI), with 11-fold lower affinity for the NET than for the DAT, whereas the (S)-enantiomer is selective for the DAT.
 However, whereas (R)-phenylpiracetam stimulates locomotor activity, (S)-phenylpiracetam does not do so.
-This variation in effects has also been seen with other dopamine reuptake inhibitors.
+This kind of variation in effects has also been seen with other dopamine reuptake inhibitors.

 Other atypical dopamine reuptake inhibitors include modafinil, mesocarb (Sydnocarb), and solriamfetol.

 Other actions

 Phenylpiracetam binds to α_{4}β_{2} nicotinic acetylcholine receptors in the mouse brain cortex with an IC_{50} of 5.86 μM.

 Racetams generally, but including phenylpiracetam, have been described as AMPA receptor potentiators.

 Animal studies

 Research on animals has indicated that phenylpiracetam may have antiamnesic, antidepressant, anxiolytic, and anticonvulsant effects.
 Additional clinical research is necessary to determine whether these effects extend to humans.

 Phenylpiracetam has been shown to reverse the sedative or depressant effects of the benzodiazepine diazepam, increases operant behavior, inhibits post-rotational nystagmus, prevents retrograde amnesia, and has anticonvulsant properties in animal models.

 In Wistar rats with gravitational cerebral ischemia, phenylpiracetam reduced the extent of neuralgic deficiency manifestations, retained the locomotor, research, and memory functions, increased the survival rate, and lead to the favoring of local cerebral flow restoration upon the occlusion of carotid arteries to a greater extent than did piracetam.

 In tests against a control, Sprague-Dawley rats given free access to less-preferred rat chow and trained to operate a lever repeatedly to obtain preferred rat chow performed additional work when given methylphenidate, dextroamphetamine, and phenylpiracetam.
 Rats administered 100 mg/kg phenylpiracetam performed, on average, 375% more work than rats given placebo, and consumed little non-preferred rat chow.
 In comparison, rats administered 1mg/kg dextroamphetamine or 10 mg/kg methylphenidate performed, on average, 150% and 170% more work respectively, and consumed half as much non-preferred rat chow.

 Present data show that (R)-phenylpiracetam increases motivation, i.e., the work load, which animals are willing to perform to obtain more rewarding food.
 At the same time consumption of freely available normal food does not increase.
 Generally this indicates that (R)-phenylpiracetam increase motivation [...]
 The effect of (R)-phenylpiracetam is much stronger than that of methylphenidate and amphetamine.